bellingcat/tiktok-hashtag-analysis/README.md

 ## Pre-requisites
 1. Make sure you have Python 3.6 or a later version installed.
 2. Download and install TikTok scraper: https://github.com/drawrowfly/tiktok-scraper
-3. (Optional) create and activate a virtual environment for this tool, for example by executing the following command, which creates the `env` virtual environment:
+3. (Optional) create and activate a virtual environment for this tool, for example by executing the following command, which creates the `.env` virtual environment in the project directory:

-    `python3 -m venv env`
+    `python3 -m venv .env`

 4. Start your virtual environment
-    `source ./env/bin/activate`
+    - On Unix-like operating systems (macOS, Linux), this can be done using the command `source .env/bin/activate`
+    - On Windows, this can be done using the command `.env\activate.bat`

+5. Install the Python package dependencies for this tool by executing the command:

-5. Run `pip install -r requirements.txt`
+    `pip install -r requirements.txt`

 You should now be ready to start using the tool.